 For more information about gynecologic cancers, visit: www.massey.vcu.edu/cancer/gynecologic.

 About the author:

-Paul G. Goetowski, M.D. (known as “Dr. G.”), is assistant professor at VCU Massey Cancer Center and the director of radiation oncology at Community Memorial Healthcenter (CMH) Cancer and Specialty Care on behalf of Massey.
+Paul G. Goetowski, M.D. (known as “Dr. G.”), is assistant professor at VCU Massey Cancer Center and the director of radiation oncology at VCU Community Memorial Hospital (VCU CMH) Cancer and Specialty Care on behalf of Massey.
 He has extensive experience in using radiation to treat many cancer types and noncancerous diseases.